AdaCore/gnatcoverage/doc/gnatcov/external_annotations.rst

     Unique identifier for the new annotation.
 If not specified, |gcv| will generate one based on the kind of annotation and the designated location.

-    This identifier must be unique across all external annotation files passed to any |gcv| invocation, and is used in diagnostics, or in the other annotation manipulation commands, |gcvdelan| and |gcvshoan| to uniquely designate an annotation.
+    This identifier must be unique within the external annotation file passed to any |gcv| invocation, and is used in diagnostics, or in the other annotation manipulation commands, |gcvdelan| and |gcvshoan| to uniquely designate an annotation.